Computer Science BS

 Selected Employer Hiring PartnersAmazon, Apple Inc, BlueTie, Calero Software, Carestream Health, Cisco Systems, Citigroup, CryptoLabs, Datto Inc, Electronic Access Solutions, eLogic Group, EnerNOC Inc, Facebook, Factset Research Systems, Fidelity Investments, General Electric, Google, Harris Corp, IBM, Intel, Intuit, Lockheed Martin, Microsoft, MOOG Inc, National Security Agency, Oracle, Ortho-Clinical Diagnostics, Paychex, Rochester Software Associates, Thomson Reuters, Vanguard, Vistaprint, Windstream, Xamarin.

 Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
-Feel free to contact Kris Stehler, the career services coordinator who works with the Computer Science program.
-You can access information about services through our web site at www.rit.edu/careerservices.
+Feel free to contact Mindy Blake, the career services coordinator who works with the Computer Science program.
+Access information about services at https://www.rit.edu/careerservices.

 Bausch & Lomb Center .
 57 Lomb Memorial Drive .
 Rochester NY 14623-5603